sakaal/service_infra_ansible/README.md

 ### Administrative access via bastion hosts

+Service administrators need GnuPG keys to digitally sign changes committed to the bastion host configuration repository.
+ * Add the administrative keys to your ACS keyring.

 Make sure that you have configured the bastion deployment key as instructed in the main repository (file `group_vars/all`).
- * Give the key read-only access to the bastion inventory repository.
+ * Give the deployment key read-only access to the bastion inventory repository.

 ### Configuring the servers